quachpas/cap_flashcards/README.md

 ### Prerequisites
 The script has only been tested on a linux system so far (Ubuntu 18.04.4 LTS).
 If all dependencies are installed, it should probably work seamlessly.
 You might need to tweak a few settings for `inkscape` to work properly.

+**TeX Live 2019 has been used to compile all documents**.
 Please check that you have all necessary latex packages installed.
-If not, use `tlmgr` to install the missing packages.
 You can find an exhaustive list in the wiki.
-The ones you probably won't have already installed are : `svg`, `background`, `eso-pic`, `changepage`.

 The script calls that tool **twice** and it can take up to a few minutes to produce a complete pdf of a few hundreds flashcards.

 #### Linux systems
 Install `python3` if needed and `inkscape` ([Installation guide](https://wiki.inkscape.org/wiki/index.php/Installing_Inkscape#Installing_on_Linux)), these are required packages.

-If possible, We installed TeX Live 2020 from the [official documentation](https://www.tug.org/texlive/quickinstall.html). to TeX Live 2020.
 I use `xelatex`to compile my `.tex` files.

 You may need to update your packages.